-The manufacture of silicon wafers for our products is a highly complex and technologically demanding process.
+The manufacture of our products is a highly complex and technologically demanding process.
+This is particularly the case when multiple chips are packaged in a multi-chip module, such as the Aero I/I+ Transceiver.
 Although we work closely with our foundries to minimize the likelihood of reduced manufacturing yields, our foundries from time to time have experienced lower than anticipated manufacturing yields.
 Changes in manufacturing processes or the inadvertent use of defective or contaminated materials by our foundries could result in lower than anticipated manufacturing yields or unacceptable performance deficiencies.
 If our foundries fail to deliver fabricated silicon wafers of satisfactory quality in a timely manner, we will be unable to meet our customers' demand for our products in a timely manner, which would adversely affect our operating results and damage our customer relationships.